alanrvazquez/VNS_algorithm/README.txt

-README file for code to accompany "Construction of Two-Level Nonregular Designs of Strength Three With Large Run Sizes" by Vazquez, A.R. and Xu, H.
+README file for MATLAB code to accompany Vazquez, A. R. and Xu, H. (2019).
+"Construction of Two-Level Nonregular Designs of Strength Three With Large Run Sizes."
+Technometrics, Vol. 61, p.p.
+341-353.

 ===CONTENTS=======================================